msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

     :alt: Drawing of a house on graph paper

-When writing the code, we added a comment at the start of the code that draws the different parts of the house --- the frame, door, windows, roof, and door knob --- to help us remember how the code works.
+When writing the code, we added a comment at the start of the code that draws the different parts of the house---a frame, door, windows, roof, and door knob---to help us remember how the code works.
 Do you see how the hand-drawn design and the sections of code match up?